westonwill/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 We recommend using a Jupyter notebook for this independent practice.
 This makes it easier for all as it is homogenous for various environments (mac, win, linux).

 1. Save the file called [DataScience101_Part1_IndPractice.ipynb](./code/DataScience101_Part1_IndPractice.ipynb) in a known location in your file system
-2. Open Jupyter: in a terminal type
+2. Open Jupyter: Open a terminal

+	- **Mac**: Using spotlight search for "Terminal"
+	- **Windows**: Click the "Start" button and type "cmd"
-`jupyter notebook`
+	- In the terminal type: `jupyter notebook`

 3. Navigate to the  folder where you have saved the file in step 1
 4. Open the file from the Jupyter interface
 5. Voilà, you are ready to type the commands we will cover below